DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 - downsampling
 - deletion of outer electrode ring
 - filtering with 0.3 Hz high-pass with stopband of 0.1
-- 60Hz low-pass with 10 Hz transition band using a noncausal FIR filter
+- 60 Hz low-pass with 10 Hz transition band using a noncausal FIR filter

 **Contents**